Netcracker/qubership-opensearch/documentation/installation-guide/README.md

 Then install a new version with App Deployer and `DEPLOY_W_HELM: true`.

-## Deploy job failed with status check but application works fine
+## Deployer job failed with status check but application works fine

 It can be an issue with timeouts or long start of OpenSearch pods.
 You need to get statuses from the `opensearch-status-provisioner` job resource and analyze them.
 You can do it in two ways: